Thewm/LatteMacchiato/README.md

 # Macchiato [☕](https://en.wikipedia.org/wiki/macchiato)

-### My 10 Favorite VSCode Extensions For Web Developing
+### My Favorite VSCode Extensions & Themes For Developing in VS Code

 ***
 It has always been hard for us to choose the best for us. *I am a man too!*